 Are you a nurse anesthetist and curious about what a travel nurse anesthetist’s salary looks like?

 Maybe you’ve been in the field for a while and are looking for a change of scenery but aren’t sure if it’s worth it.
+How much do travel CRNAs make?

 We understand that although enjoying your job is a significant concern, so is your salary — and searching the internet for the information you need can feel redundant and time-consuming.

-We’ve created this comprehensive guide where you’ll find everything from:
+In this article, you’ll find everything from:

-- Learning how to negotiate your salary
+- Information about how to negotiate your salary

-- Factors that may affect your paycheck, and
+- Factors that may affect your paycheck; and

 - Where nurse anesthetists make the highest salary